felixwittwer/homeassistant_automaic_greenhouse/sensor modules/window contacts/README.md

 The desing works totally fine with my SLA printer and Anycubig tough resin.
 You might need to think about placing your supports and material choices.
 The tough resin I use is a bit elastik so the clips dont snap of and can be bend temporarily during assembly.

+Small note on that: there now actually is a second version that uses M3 screws for the sensor housing.

 STL Files are inside this folder.

 ## ESPHome config